Geometric and physical interpretation of the action principle: Supplementary Information

 If we start with a closed form $\omega$ that has a single degenerate direction, by Darboux's theorem we can find coordinates for the non-degenerate part of $\omega$ that satisfy the above conditions.
 This recovers \ref{assum_indep}.

 Note that we have broken down exactly how each assumption contributes to the mathematical setting.
-If \ref{assum_indep} fails, then $\Omega$ cannot be understood as $\omega^N$, which means we have much fewer conditions on the motion: we only know that the total flow is conserved, but we cannot break it down along each d.o.f..
+If \ref{assum_indep} fails, then $\Omega$ cannot be understood as $\omega^N$, which means we have many fewer conditions on the motion: we only know that the total flow is conserved, but we cannot break it down along each d.o.f..
 On the other hand, if \ref{assum_detrev} fails we may not have a single displacement field $\vec{S}$ and/or the form that counts states would not be closed.
+Nonholonomic constraints will, in general, make one of the assumptions fail, for example by introducing a dependence between degrees of freedom.
 This type of exact mapping between assumptions and their mathematical expression is one of the key goals of Reverse Physics in particular and our overall project Assumptions of Physics more in general.

-For (ii), we note that since the form is closed, we can find, at least in a contractible region, a covector potential $\theta$ such that $\omega=\partial \theta$.
+For (ii), we note that since the form is closed, we can find, at least in a contractible region, a covector potential $\theta$ such that $\omega=\partial \wedge \theta$.
 Those familiar with symplectic and contact geometry will know that using Darboux's theorem, we can find a set of coordinates such that we can express $\theta$ as

 Just stating this is, of course, not very insightful.
 To gain more insight, we provide the sketch of a proof that, as we have done for the single degree of freedom, uses gauge transformations to fix the form of the potential.